KaiannLima/KaiannLima/README.md

 🌱 As an enthusiast of web development, i’m focus to learn more and more about web technologies, mainly React.js

-🔭 I’m currently working as a freelancer react developer

 🎓 Computer Science student

 👾 eSports and geek culture lover